 "The University of California, in accordance with applicable Federal and State Law and the University's nondiscrimination policies, does not discriminate on the basis of race, color, national origin, religion, sex (including sexual harassment), gender identity, pregnancy/childbirth and medical conditions related thereto, disability, age, medical condition (cancer-related), ancestry, marital status, citizenship, sexual orientation, or status as a Vietnam-era veteran or special disabled veteran.
 This nondiscrimination policy covers student admission, access, and treatment in University programs and activities.
 It also covers faculty (Senate and non-Senate) and staff in their employment."

-Please see http://ccac.berkeley.edu/nondiscrimination.shtml - for information regarding and about the Campus Climate and Compliance Office.
+Please see: ophd.berkeley.edu - for information regarding and about the Campus Climate and Compliance Office.

 XII.
 TRAINING PROGRAM PROCEDURES

 A. Selection